5 universities join 'Times' top 100 list

 Five Thai universities have secured spots in the Top 100 of the Times Higher Education (THE) Impact Rankings 2025, which evaluated institutions based on their contributions to the United Nations' Sustainable Development Goals (SDGs).

-Some 77 Thai institutions joined this year's rankings, which assessed 2,526 universities across 130 countries.
+Some 77 Thai institutions joined this year's rankings, which assessed 2,526 universities across 130 countries, noted Prof Supachai Pathumnakul, permanent secretary of the Ministry of Higher Education, Science, Research, and Innovation (MHESI).

 The five best-performing Thai entrants are Chulalongkorn University and Chiang Mai University, both ranked 44th; Mahidol University and Thammasat University, tied at 64th; and Walailak University, which placed 93rd.

-Several other Thai universities made strong showings in the 101st–200th range, including the Asian Institute of Technology, Kasetsart University, Khon Kaen University, King Mongkut's University of Technology Thonburi and Prince of Songkhla University.
+Several other Thai universities made strong showings in the 101st–200th range, including the Asian Institute of Technology (AIT), Kasetsart University, Khon Kaen University, King Mongkut's University of Technology Thonburi (KMUTT), and Prince of Songkhla University.

 Each was assessed across a range of SDGs.
 Walailak University earned global recognition as the top university in the category of gender equality, while Mahidol University placed third globally in the category of good health and well-being.